These personal Betty White items are up for auction

-(WJW) – If you are a fan of the late and beloved Betty White, here is your chance to own a piece of history.
+(WJW) — If you’re a fan of the late and beloved Betty White, here is your chance to own a piece of history.

 The collection even includes “cherished” personal items and gifts from White’s marriage to her third husband, Allen Lunden, according to the auction company.